 - Hearing Officer: The Hearing Officer shall be appointed by the State Health Officer or his/her designee.
 The Hearing Officer shall preside at the hearing, shall be charged with maintaining order at the hearing, and shall rule on all questions of evidence and procedure in accordance with the provisions of these rules. - 2.
 Appearance by Licensee/Aggrieved party: The licensee/aggrieved party shall appear at the date and time set for the hearing, and failure to do so without reasonable notice to the Department may result in admission of the charges and adverse action taken against the licensee. - 3.
 Representation by Counsel: The licensee/aggrieved party may, but is not required to be, represented by counsel at the hearing at his/her own expense and shall have the right to cross-examine all witnesses, present evidence, written or oral, on his/her own behalf, and to refute any testimony or evidence presented by the Department. - 4.
 Confidentiality of Hearings: Administrative hearings before a Hearing Officer are considered confidential and are not open to the public. - 5.
 Rules of Evidence and Discovery: Formal rules of evidence and procedure, including Discovery, do not apply in administrative hearings; however, the rules of evidence may be used as a guide during the hearing.
 A record of the hearing shall be made by a court reporter. - 6.
 Attendance of Witnesses: The licensee/aggrieved party or counsel for the Department may make a written request to the Hearing Officer at least ten (10) days prior to the hearing to ensure the attendance of a witness or the production of documents through the issuance of an administrative subpoena.
 The issuance of the subpoena shall be at the discretion of the Hearing Officer. - 7.
 Order of Proceedings: The Department shall present its case first, followed by the licensee/aggrieved party, and any rebuttal evidence by either party.
 At the request of either party, all prospective witnesses shall be excluded from the proceedings except while actually testifying. - 8.
-Standard of Proof: In order for the Department's decision to be upheld overturned, the Hearing Officer must-shall find that the regulatory violation has been proved by clear and convincing evidence and/or that the disciplinary action is supported by substantial evidence is (a) arbitrary or capricious; (b) unsupported by evidence; (c) beyond the power of the administrative agency to make; or (d) violated some statutory or constitutional right of the aggrieved party. - 9.
-Recommendation and Final Decision/Final Order: Within thirty (30) days of the hearing, or such period as determined at the hearing considering the amount of testimony and evidence and the complexity of the issues, the Hearing Officer shall submit his/her "Findings of Fact, Conclusions of Law and Recommendation" to the State Health Officer, outlining the proof presented and containing his/her recommendation to the State Health Officer as to the appropriate action to be taken.
+Standard of Proof: In order for the Department's decision to be overturned, the Hearing Officer shall find that the regulatory violation and/or disciplinary action is (a) arbitrary or capricious;

+(b) unsupported by substantial evidence; (c) beyond the power of the administrative agency to make; or (d) violated some statutory or constitutional right of the aggrieved party.

+9. Recommendation and Final Decision/Final Order: Within thirty (30) days of the hearing, or such period as determined at the hearing considering the amount of testimony and evidence and the complexity of the issues, the Hearing Officer shall submit his/her "Findings of Fact, presented and containing his/her recommendation to the State Health Officer as to the appropriate action to be taken.
 The State Health Officer shall issue his/her Final Order adopting, modifying, or rejecting the Recommendation within fourteen (14) days of receipt of the recommendation.
-This Final Order becomes the final appealable order of the Mississippi State Department of Health as to those proceedings.
+This Final Order becomes the final appealable order of the Mississippi